Fordham, Bronx: After 1900

 For the most part, Old Fordham Village remained rural until about 1900, when New York City began to expand.
 Early mass transit to the suburbs changed the area of what is Fordham today.
 Old Fordham Village and the surrounding area would become part of the borough of the Bronx within New York City.
 Many remaining farms and estates were sold to developers who built houses and sizable apartment buildings.
 The formerly quiet little village became a major business and transportation hub.
 In this area of Fordham, Boston Post Road was renamed Fordham Road and became part of U.S. Route 1 in 1926.
-The rebuilding of the railroad right of way at Fordham, and most of Webster Avenue, eliminated The Mill Brook and water pond, but the side streets of Old Fordham Village remain active.
+The rebuilding of the railroad right of way at Fordham, and most of Webster Avenue, eliminated the Mill Brook and water pond, but the side streets of Old Fordham Village remain active.

-Fordham was a predominantly middle class White (of Irish and Jewish origins) neighborhood from the 1920s through the late 1970s, when many families moved to the suburbs or the Los Angeles area, or retired to Florida.
+Fordham was a predominantly middle class White (of Irish and Jewish origins) neighborhood from the 1920s through the late 1970s, when many families moved to the suburbs or to the Los Angeles area, or retired to Florida.
 Belmont was formerly a portion of Fordham and South Fordham.

 On January 9, 2022, a high-rise fire tore through an apartment building in Fordham.
 At least 19 people were killed, including nine children, and at least 60 other people were injured, including 32 with life-threatening injuries.
 It was the third-deadliest residential fire in the U.S. since 1978.